 Tenure Can Make Misinformation Worse

-Time on the job is no guarantee that CHM has been eliminated.
+Shocking, but true; time on the job is no guarantee that CHM has been eliminated.
 In fact, here is evidence from an Amplifire study with 430 surgical RNs that showed misinformation lowest for new hires, yet growing in the mind over time with years on the job.

-Implications of CHM
+Implications of CHM for CAUTI

 This study looked at knowledge in 4,511 nurses caring for patients with urinary catheters.
 A wide range of both mastery and misinformation were discovered, presenting an opportunity to significantly reduce the number of CAUTIs at this health system.